 Formula-fed babies consume excessive amounts of protein that can cause maladies like stomach aches and bulky stools.

-Breastmilk, on the other hand, offers the perfect combination of nutrients for your baby’s development.
+On the other hand, breastmilk offers the perfect combination of nutrients for your baby’s development.

 This includes an easily digestible protein that they can fully absorb and use.